-The Company has been named as a defendant on various other litigation matters.
-The ultimate resolution of these matters is not expected to have a material adverse effect on the Company's financial condition or results of operations for the periods presented in the consolidated financial statements.
+In addition to the above, Gulfport has been named as a defendant in various other lawsuits related to the Company's business.
+The ultimate resolution of such other matters is not expected to have a material adverse effect on the Company's financial condition or results of operations.